trothr/znetboot/CMS_Commands.md

     znetboot clefonvm

-`znetboot` is NOT a standard CMS utility.
+`znetboot` requires CMS but is not a standard CMS utility.

 ## filelist